JCGutierrezConcha/Predict-Frogs-Presence-Using-Climate-Data/README.md

 To choose the final model, we will train the tuned models with data from full train dataset and evaluate their performance with test dataset.

-We selected the model with high ROC_AUC score, which is Random Forest.
+We selected the model with highest ROC_AUC score, which is Random Forest.

 ## Exporting notebook to script